 - Company training manuals for internal use

-However even publishers of these types of books might make use of this identifier if they plan to someday convert their publication to a commercial use.
+However, even publishers of these types of books might make use of this identifier if they plan to convert their publication to commercial use in the future.

 Self-Publishing Hits the Scene

-You may not realize this, but for many years Bowker issued ISBNs to book publishers for a nominal administrative fee.
+For many years Bowker issued ISBNs to traditional book publishers for a nominal administrative fee.

-But once the self-publishing field began to expand in response to new digital printing technology, Bowker made the process of acquiring ISBNs easier, and a lot more expensive.
+But once the self-publishing field began to expand in response to new digital printing technology, Bowker made acquiring ISBNs easier, even permitting self-publishers to buy one ISBN at a time; however, the per/ISBN price increased substantially.
 Now ISBNs are sold like any other commodity by Bowker and a few authorized re-sellers.
-And to accommodate the needs of these self-publishers, they made individual numbers available for the first time.

-However, the price Bowker set for individual identifiers (currently $125) has shocked many new publishers.
-(You can read an explanation of why the cost is so high in the interview I did with Andy Weissberg).
+(Wondering about the exorbitant cost of individual ISBNs?
+You can read an explanation of why the cost is so high in the interview I did with Andy Weissberg).

 The Problem of the “Free” ISBN